 South of Parsons' Rocks the high masonry wall around the headland extending south of the ravine at Roker Park (Asset Ref.
 No. 121AB901B0605C01) was in generally good condition, with minor mortar loss, and cracked blocks in places.
-The natural cliff above appeared to be relatively stable.
+One historic repair is in fair condition although a lateral open joint approximately 10m in length remains adjacent the repair.
+It is recommended that repointing work is undertaken to address the open joint and prevent destabilisation of the surrounding blockwork.
+The natural cliffs above the wall appear to be relatively stable with no obvious signs of recent activity.